 When she was 10, while most children are asking their parents for allowance money and believe that eggs come from the grocery store, Shelby Grebenc was soliciting her grandmother for a loan of $1000 to start her own pasture-raised egg business.
 Shelby and her parents live on four acres in Broomfield, Colorado, 20 miles outside of Denver.
 She began caring for laying hens when she was just 6-years old.
 “Dad was trying to teach me to be an adult,” she says, so he gave her chores—watering, feeding, and letting out the family’s small flock of chickens.
 In the summer, she loved it.
 When it was 20oF during Colorado’s winters, she hated it, but that didn’t keep her from learning everything involved in raising hens on pasture and starting her own business selling eggs to help expand the family’s income when her mother, Nancy, who has multiple sclerosis, was in a nursing home.

 Many years after swearing off the farm life when she left the family farm for college, and following a career as a nurse, Joyce Keibler and her husband Gary chose to spend their “retirement” as sheep farmers.
-In 2005 they bought Hemmer Hill Farm outside of Louisville, Kentucky’s Northeast End and began raising Saint Croix sheep.
-While Joyce’s family had experience with both beef cattle and wool sheep, she preferred the smaller size of sheep.
-After attending a free class at the University of Kentucky which introduced her to different sheep breeds, she decided on the Saint Croix, a small meat breed with hair rather than wool, known for its resistance to the parasite problems that often plague other breeds.
+In 2005 they bought Hemmer Hill Farm outside of Louisville in northeast Kentucky and began raising Saint Croix sheep.

 | October 6, 2011